-If you have a uPVC or an aluminium front door, you can use a suction hook on the back of the door to tighten the ribbon and hold the wreath in place.
+If you have an uPVC or an aluminium front door, you can use a suction hook on the back of the door to tighten the ribbon and hold the wreath in place.
 A suction hook also works well on glass, although they can be temperamental with heavy wreaths, so don’t expect them to hold for the duration of the festive holiday.

-Suction hooks are simple to use and easy to attach and remove and they do not cause any damage to your front door.
+Suction hooks are simple to use and easy to attach and remove, and they do not cause any damage to your front door.